This was originally written in August 2017 but has since been updated.

 4. Poor Networking

 Networking is a huge part of social media.
 Make sure you are doing it right.
 A common misconception is that you have to follow back everyone that follows you.
-This is not the case.
+This is not the case- in fact, it's highly discouraged due to the amount of bot accounts floating around.
 Think of it in terms of reputation.
 In real life, people view you and judge you by the people you hang out with.
 You want to make sure you are associating yourself with the right crowd.

 5. Not Double Checking Your Posts Before Posting